 This policy starts with a base learning rate.
-After each time the performance on a validation set is computed, the policy will scale the learning rate down by a given factor if the validation performance drops, it will also ask the solver to load the latest saved snapshot and restart from there.
+Each time the performance on a validation set is computed, the policy will scale the learning rate down by a given factor if the validation performance is poorer compared to the one of the last snapshot.
+In this case it also asks the solver to load the latest saved snapshot and restart from there.

 Note in order for this policy to function properly, you need to set up both Snapshot coffee break and ValidationPerformance coffee break.
 The policy works by registering a listener on the ValidationPerformance coffee break.
 Whenever the performance is computed on a validation set, the listener is notified, and it will compare the performance with the previous one on records.
-If the performance drops, it will ask the solver to load the previously saved snapshot (saved by the Snapshot coffee break), and then scale the learning rate down.
+If the performance decays, it will ask the solver to load the previously saved snapshot (saved by the Snapshot coffee break), and then scale the learning rate down.
+Per default LRPolicy.DecayOnValidation considers a lower performance statistic as better, however this can be changed by setting the optional argument higher\better to false.

 A typical setup is to save one snapshot every epoch, and also check the performance on the validation set every epoch.
-So if the performance drops, the learning rate is decreased, and the training will restart from the last (good) epoch.
+So if the performance decays, the learning rate is decreased, and the training will restart from the last (good) epoch.

-''' starts with lr=base_lr, and scale as lr=lrlr_ratio lr_policy=LRPolicy.DecayOnValidation(base_lr,"accuracy-accuracy",lr_ratio) validation_performance = ValidationPerformance(test_net) add_coffee_break(solver, validation_performance, every_n_epoch=1) register the listener to get notified on performance validation setup(params.lr_policy, validation_performance, solver) '''
+''' starts with lr=base_lr, and scale as lr=lrlr_ratio lr_policy=LRPolicy.DecayOnValidation(base_lr,"accuracy-accuracy",lr_ratio) validation_performance = ValidationPerformance(test_net) add_coffee_break(solver, validation_performance, every_n_epoch=1) '''

+''' register the listener to get notified on performance validation setup(params.lr_policy, validation_performance, solver) '''